mattdabit/landmarks/README.md

 <img src="images/epoch_loss_fc.png"/>

 This is the loss of the **Siamese CNN Resnet50 Fully Connected Layer Retrain** model.
-Of course with more epochs the trend becomes more clear.
+Of course, with more epochs, the trend becomes more clear.
 I would not be surprised if I trained this model for epochs that the loss would smooth out like below.

 ### Retrain Entire Model

 <img src="images/epoch_loss_full.png"/>

-First off, let's appreciate the graph here, it is perfecly smooth line that looks like it came out of a textbook.
+First off, let's appreciate the graph here; it is almost a perfecly smooth line that looks like it came out of a textbook.
 The **Siamese CNN Resnet50 ImageWeights Full** model trained for 6 days and 21 hours.
 Not surprisingly, it was the best performing model.
 I tested the model at different epoch points and actually found that epoch 100 had the best scores.